-You can also create customer estimates, invoices, and statements; track accounts receivable; enter customer payments; track accounts payable; and use Intuit Online Payroll to track payroll data and print paychecks.
+You can create customer estimates, invoices, and statements; track accounts receivable; enter customer payments; track accounts payable.
 You can also create several business reports such as balance sheets, profit and loss statements, unpaid invoices, accounts receivable reports, and accounts payable reports.

-Quicken Basic and Deluxe users: Add this and other valuable tools to your program in minutes-learn more.
+Quicken Starter, Deluxe, and Premier users: Add this and other valuable tools to your program in minutes.
+Click here to learn more.